JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/IUA_Conference_in_Helsinki.md

 To deviate from this path can be really easy.
 Sometimes it can become tempting for some people to deviate from the initial course when an argument or formulation of a subtle new plan is appealing and presented in a way that appeals to the emotions, or is presented in a friendly, seemingly logical manner.
 Often these arguments fail to take into account the historical context.
 But we are on this planet to be tested for our loyalty, faith, and trustworthiness.

 > _Is loyalty—devotion to highest duty—desirable?
 Then must man carry on amid the possibilities of betrayal and desertion.
-The valor of devotion to duly consists in the implied danger of default._ ([UB 3:5.12](/en/The_Urantia_Book/3#p5_12))
+The valor of devotion to duly consists in the implied danger of default._ (<a id="a267_198"></a>[UB 3:5.12](/en/The_Urantia_Book/3#p5_12))
 >
 > _On first thought it might appear that Urantia and its associated isolated worlds are most rmfortunate in being deprived of the beneficent presence and influence of such superhuman personalities as a Planetary Prince and a Material Son and Daughter.
 But isolation of these spheres affords their races a unique opportunity for the exercise of faith and for the development of a peculiar quality of confidence in cosmic reliability which is not dependent on sight or any other material consideration.
 It may turn out, eventually, that mortal creatures hailing from the worlds quarantined in consequence of rebellion are extremely fortunate.
-We have discovered that such ascenders are very early intrusted with numerous special assignments to cosmic undertakings where unquestioned faith and sublime confidence are essential to achievement._ [[UB 50:7.1](/en/The_Urantia_Book/50#p7_1)]
+We have discovered that such ascenders are very early intrusted with numerous special assignments to cosmic undertakings where unquestioned faith and sublime confidence are essential to achievement._ <a id="a269_841"></a>[[UB 50:7.1](/en/The_Urantia_Book/50#p7_1)]

 ## The Reasons for a Copyright

-Unfortunately, Urantia is branded with the seal of rebellion and impatience: _Impatience is a spirit poison_... [[UB 48:7.20](/en/The_Urantia_Book/48#p7_20)] says an Archangel of Nebadon.
+Unfortunately, Urantia is branded with the seal of rebellion and impatience: _Impatience is a spirit poison_... <a id="a273_112"></a>[[UB 48:7.20](/en/The_Urantia_Book/48#p7_20)] says an Archangel of Nebadon.

 The history of our planet shows that since the rebellion of Lucifer, all revelations have been under severe attack.
 The Fifth Epochal Revelation is no exception.
 Because this one came in book form, the attacks are directed against the text itself as well as against the tools in place for its protection and dissemination.
 Therefore it is of the greatest importance that, until its world-wide dissemination, the text is protected with a copyright.